Oregon Health Insurance Experiment, 2007-2010 (ICPSR 34314)

 Data Collection Notes:

-Response Rates: The response rates were 45 percent for the initial survey, 49 percent for the six month survey, and 41 percent for the 12 month survey.
+Response Rates: For the mail surveys, the response rates were 45 percent for the initial survey, 49 percent for the six month survey, and 41 percent for the 12 month survey.
+For the in-person survey the response rate was 59 percent.

 Extent of Processing: ICPSR data undergo a confidentiality review and are altered when necessary to limit the risk of disclosure.
 ICPSR also routinely creates ready-to-go data files along with setups in the major statistical software formats as well as standard codebooks to accompany the data.
 In addition to these procedures, ICPSR performed the following processing steps for this data collection: